jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> Error in as.data.frame.default(x[[i]], optional = TRUE): cannot coerce class '"function"' to a data.frame
 ```

 Trying to make a data.frame this way returns an error because while there are 467 shootings, only the shooting number and location variable have all 467 values.
 Since the dates don't exist for 2007-2012, we only have 148 values for that data.
-While there are a few ways to solve this (as is true with nearly every problem in R), we will expand the "dates" object to make it 467 values long.
+While there are a few ways to solve this (as is true with nearly every problem in R), we will expand the *dates* object to make it 467 values long.

 The function `rep()` is used to repeat values.